-D. Students will formulate defensible, rational clinical judgments based on current knowledge and information gathered through available resources between intermediate and advanced-level performance as measured by the Performance Assessment System.
+D. Formulate defensible, rational clinical judgments based on current knowledge and information gathered through available resources at intermediate-level performance as measured by the Performance Assessment System.

-- Apply current knowledge, theory, and clinical reasoning, through integration of patient interview and observation, health record review, interprofessional team collaboration, and evidence-based resource appraisal, to guide the decision-making required for effective patient care. - 2.
-Develop sound clinical judgment to support clinical decisions related to the International Classification of Functioning, Disability and Health Information (ICF), data collection, ethical and legal considerations, patient readiness to initiate interventions, patient comfort and safety, need for modification and progression of patient treatments, rationale for chosen interventions, and need to communicate to the supervising physical therapist.
+- Apply current knowledge, theory, and clinical reasoning, through integration of patient interview and observation, health record review, interprofessional team collaboration, and evidence-based resource appraisal, to guide the decision-making required for effective patient care. - Develop sound clinical judgment to support clinical decisions related to the International Classification of Functioning, Disability and Health Information (ICF), data collection, ethical and legal considerations, patient readiness to initiate interventions, patient comfort and safety, need for modification and progression of patient treatments, rationale for chosen interventions, and need to communicate to the supervising physical therapist. - 3.
+Identify urgent or emergency situations and formulate an appropriate response. - 4.
+Recognize and modify personal biases (cognitive & affective) and other issues that can impact decision making.